 Keszthely was an important castle of the Borderland near Lake Balaton.
 The castle had already two chapels after the Mongol invasion in 1247, dedicated to St. Lőrinc and St. Márton.
 The city’s landlord was Laczkffy István in 1386 who built its church and the Franciscan Monastery.

-Watch this video and see how the castle may have looked like on Fodor Zsolt’s animation:
+Watch this video and see what the castle may have looked like in Fodor Zsolt’s animation: